boa-dev/boa-dev.github.io/blog/temporal-release/index.md

 general difficulties we had along with lessons learned.

-The temporal implementation in Boa began over two years ago and culminated in a absolutely massive PR, [#3277](https://github.com/boa-dev/boa/pull/3277) (ASIDE from nekevss: mea culpa).
+The temporal implementation in Boa began over two years ago and culminated in an absolutely massive PR, [#3277](https://github.com/boa-dev/boa/pull/3277) (ASIDE from nekevss: mea culpa).